iamlogand/investment-management-uws/README.md

 ## Limitations

-*Update 18/02/2022: mandatory email validation has been temporarily suspended.
-Anyone can now register an account and sign in without validating their email address.
-However, password reset will only be possible for whitelisted users.*

 The app takes about 15 seconds to load after at least 30 minutes of inactivity.
 This is a consequence of using Heroku's free package.

 This app depends on a free, but limited, email server.
 Consequently, verification and password reset emails can only be sent to already whitelisted email addresses.